On Columbus Day, support grows for the indigenous

 Opposition continues

 The support is far from universal.
-In Oklahoma City, home to one of the nation's largest Native American populations, for the second year in a row city leaders rejected a proposal to celebrate Indigenous Peoples Day.
+In Oklahoma City, home to one of the nation's largest Native American populations, city leaders rejected a proposal for the second year in a row to celebrate Indigenous Peoples Day.
 So did the Cincinnati City Council, through five abstentions and four votes in favor.

 Nor does it mean an end to Columbus Day celebrations in communities that adopted Indigenous Peoples Day.

-In Denver, an annual Columbus Day parade sponsored by the Order Sons of Italy Lodge No. 2075 continued as planned on Saturday, sparking a counter-demonstration that drew hundreds of people.
+Denver's annual Columbus Day parade sponsored by the Order Sons of Italy Lodge No. 2075 continued as planned on Saturday, sparking a counter-demonstration.

-"They tell us we're going to to have indigenous day and be happy," Kenny Frost of the Southern Ute tribe told the Denver Post.
-"No. We're going to take the whole cake."
+The point of Indigenous Peoples Day is not to erase Columbus from the history books or collective memory, said Ruthie Edd, a student at Fort Lewis College in Durango, Colorado, who worked on the proposal to the Durango City Council supporting the holiday.

+The goal is to change the conversation to talk about his impact on present-day indigenous communities as part of the healing process.